seenakhan/AZ-305-Designing-Microsoft-Azure-Infrastructure-Solutions/Instructions/Lab08-Deploy-Container-Instances/LabExercise-1.md

 # Instructions

-## Exercise 1: Create a Virtual Network Manager
+## Exercise 1: Create Azure COntainer instance

-Deploy a Network manager instance with the defined scope and access you need.
-You are going to use this Network manager for the deployment of hub and spoke network topology.
+In this exercise, you are going to deploy an Azure container instance and review the functionalities of it.

 In this Exercise, you will have: